cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 </CodeGroup>

 The `ignite chain serve` command downloads (a lot of) dependencies and compiles the source code into a binary called `checkersd`.
-The command:
+This command:

 * Installs all dependencies.
 * Builds Protobuf files.